JankariTech/blog/src/assets/robotBdd.md

 8. Make a robot file inside a test folder eg: `robotBDDExample/test/login.robot`

 ### Test Data Sections
-The data used is defined in different sections in robot framework.
+The data used is defined in different sections in the robot framework.
 These sections are often called tables.

- 1. Settings: This section is used for importing test libraries, resource files and variable files.
+ 1. Settings: This section is used for importing test libraries, resource files, and variable files.
  2. Variables: The variables that can be used in other parts of the test data are defined in this section.
  3. Test Cases: In this section, test cases are created from available keywords.
  4. Tasks: In this section, tasks are created using available keywords.